rushilsrivastava/OpenNews/README.md

 ### Troubleshooting
 * This extension works best alongside [uBlock Origin](https://chrome.google.com/webstore/detail/ublock-origin/cjpalhdlnbpafiamejdnhcphjbkeiagm) and [uBlock Origin Extra](https://chrome.google.com/webstore/detail/ublock-origin-extra/pgdnlhfefecpicbbihgmbmffkjpaplco).
 * If a site doesn't work, try turning off uBlock and refreshing.
-Try toggling the extension and manually checking for updates to ensure you are on the latest version of OpenNews.
+If that doesn't work, try toggling the extension and manually checking for updates to ensure you are on the latest version of OpenNews.
 * If none of these work, you can submit an issue [here](https://github.com/rushilsrivastava/OpenNews/issues).

 ### Pull Requests